 Flooring Projects

 Additional tariffs on imported flooring products from China have led to significant increases, reducing the margins of home remodeling projects.
+Tariffs on imported flooring products may lead to some price adjustments.

 How to Prepare for and Mitigate Rising Costs